ansible-collections/ibm_zos_core/docs/source/migration/migration-guide.rst

 Best Practices
 ~~~~~~~~~~~~~~

-1. **Run early** - Execute the validator before starting your migration
+1. **Run early** - Before you start your migration, run the validator
-   to understand the scope of changes
+   to understand the scope of changes.
 2. **Review thoroughly** - Examine the generated report to prioritize
-   breaking changes
+   breaking changes.
-3. **Test incrementally** - Update and test playbooks in small batches
+3. **Test incrementally** - Update and test playbooks in small batches.
 4. **Keep reports** - Save validation reports for documentation and
-   audit purposes
+   audit purposes.
-5. **Re-validate** - Run the validator again after making changes to
+5. **Re-validate** - To ensure all the issues are addressed,
-   ensure all issues are addressed
+   run the validator again after making changes.

 Notes
 ~~~~~

-- Task line numbers in the report rely on task names and may be ambiguous when duplicate task names exist within a playbook
+- Task line numbers in the report rely on task names and can be ambiguous when duplicate task names exist within a playbook.
-- The role runs on the control node (localhost) and does not require connection to z/OS systems
+- The role runs on the control node (localhost) and does not require internet connection to z/OS systems.
-- Python 3 must be available on the control node for the validator to run
+- Ensure that Python 3 is available on the control node for the validator to run.